CanEr-can/QBoron/README.md

 ## Making Contributions

-If you are interested, you are welcome to contribute to Silver.
+If you are interested, you are welcome to contribute to Boron.
 Please read QWorld's rules for developing projects.

 http://qworld.lu.lv/wp-content/uploads/2020/09/Rules-for-the-projects-developed-under-the-QEducation-2020-Sep-22.pdf